The reverse mathematics of the pigeonhole hierarchy: Introduction

 \subsection{Reverse mathematics}

-Reverse mathematics is a foundational program started by Harvey Friedman in 1975, whose goal is to find optimal axioms to prove \qt{ordinary mathematics}.
+Reverse mathematics is a foundational program started by Harvey Friedman~\cite{friedmanSystemsSecondOrder1975,friedmanSystemsSecondOrder1976}.
 This program can be considered as a partial realization of Hilbert's program~\cite{simpson1988partial}, and as an answer to the crisis of foundations.
-It uses the framework of subsystems of second-order arithmetics, with a base theory, $\RCA_0$, capturing \qt{computable mathematics}.
+It uses the framework of subsystems of second-order arithmetic, with a base theory, $\RCA_0$, capturing \qt{computable mathematics}.
 More precisely, here is a formal description of its axioms.

 \emph{Robinson arithmetic} $\Robinson$ (Peano arithmetic without induction) is composed of the following axioms: \newlength \Colsep \Colsep{10pt}

 \end{minipage}